THE ONLY SILLY

 what should we do?

-Some families want me present to simply photograph their everyday routine.
-Other families like to plan an activity (or in the case of a longer session, several activities).
-Activities might include cooking or baking together, sharing a meal, completing a school project, playing a game or a few games...
+Some families simply want me to photograph their everyday routine.
+Other families like to plan an activity or two.
+Like cooking or baking together, sharing a meal, completing a school project, gardening, playing a game...
 If your family enjoys it, it's going to make for some great photos.

 will you pose us?

 Generally not.
-Though if you like, I'll certainly make time for a few minutes of everyone looking at the camera.
+Though if you like, I'll certainly make time for a few minutes of posed photos with everyone looking at the camera.
 But in general, no. No posing.

 Do you photograph newborns?

 I do!
-I photograph newborns and their families either at their home, or in the hospital within 48 hours after delivery.
-Hospital sessions last up to two hours, but for in-home sessions, I'll stay as long as you like.
+I photograph newborns and their families either at their home during the first three months after birth, or in the hospital within 48 hours after delivery.
+Hospital sessions last 1 to 2 hours, but for in-home sessions, I'll stay as long as I need to.
+Generally around 2 hours.

-I like keeping things relaxed and easy, and this is especially the case with newborns.
+Newborn sessions should be relaxed and easy.
 Sometimes you'll need to change a diaper, feed your baby, comfort your baby, or get yourself a snack.
 I'm more than happy to leave time for those things.
 I have two children myself.
 They were babies at one point, so I completely understand.

 Feel free to browse my Newborn Stories to get an idea of what a session might look like.